Updated: Oct 25

 Before your party arrives, you will need to set up your tasting area.
 You will need to have a table or other surface to place your chocolate on, as well as a supply of spoons, cups, or other utensils for your guests to use.
-Most importantly, deliver multiple tools to taste test the chocolate.
-There are some listed below in this blog.
+Maybe fashion like little chocolate placeholders for tastings?

 You will need a variety of, or just your favorite palate cleanser(s) for everyone.
 A variety is nice.
 Soda water, liquid pectin, bread, champagne and water crackers are all professional resources.
+You need everything on the list at chocolatsommelierschool.com to truly edge on professional.
+Read more on this essential post.
 In case guests actually get hungry (they will leave), set out some plant-based and organic gluten-free snacks, such as crackers or fruit, to help keep your guests' present.

 In addition to the tasting table, you may also want to consider setting up a separate area for your guests to sit and relax.
 This could be a comfortable couch or chairs, or even a separate room if you have the space.
-You may also want to consider providing your guests with refreshments such as water or coffee to help keep them hydrated and comfortable during the event.
+Sort of like, "Break out rooms"...
+You may also want to consider providing your guests with refreshments such as water or tea to help keep them hydrated and comfortable during the event.

 Before your guests arrive, you will need to prepare your chocolate for the tasting.
 You may want to consider breaking the chocolate into small pieces or placing it in individual cups or bowls to make it easier for your guests to taste.
 You may also want to consider heating (some of) the chocolate slightly to help release its flavors and aromas.

 When your guests arrive, it's not yet time to start the tasting.
 Make sure to explain which type of taste test(s) that will be conducted first.
 Explain how to use the chocolate measurement instruments you provide, so they can perform the taste tests properly.
 For more about the several types of taste tests and how to perform them, check out the Bean to Bar Chocolate Tasting Guide.
 This brand new guide is packed with cacao and chocolate history, field research data, chocolate-making steps and even a how-to on cocoa fermentation.
 It explains academic sensory analysis methods used by professional chocolate tasters for decades.
 You don't need to go to the expensive sommelier courses, just spend some time with the Bean to Bar Chocolate Tasting Guide and you will learn the skills taught by international culinary academies.
 Its like a text book but delicious.
-And, if you aren't into books, or know a guest into ebooks, give them this link to the free ebook version Know your instruments, or tasting tools, and provide copies for everyone.
+Know your instruments, or tasting tools, and provide copies for everyone.
 There are many awesome tools choose from.
 Check out these free tasting tools below.

 You may want to consider explaining the different types of chocolate that you have chosen and their characteristics, such as the cocoa percentage or the region in which they were made, as you conduct the tasting.
 Be sure to encourage your guests to take their time and share their flavor and aroma discoveries with each other.

 After your guests have had a chance to taste all of the craft chocolates, you may want to consider discussing the tasting as a group.
-You could ask your guests to share their thoughts on the different chocolates and compare their notes on the scorecards.
-This can be a fun and engaging way to learn more about chocolate and get to know your guests better.
+You could ask your guests to share their thoughts on the different chocolates and compare their notes on the tasting sheets / scorecards.
+This can be a fun and engaging way to learn more about Hawaiian chocolate (or any kind) and get to know your guests better.